silviasalazar/silviasalazar/README.md

 # Hi everyone ✨

-<h3>I'm Software Developer, I love learning new technologies, RPA and IA 💻</h3>
+<h3>About me: </h3>
+<p>I'm a software developer who's passionate about creating innovative solutions and learning new technologies, as well as in implementing automation solutions like RPA and Chatbots.
+I'm always looking to learn and improve my skills to deliver the best work possible. 💻</p>

 <h3 align="left">Languages and Tools:</h3>